-All the trails we hike have unique features, but this one was truly special.
+All the trails we hike have unique features, but the Castle Peak Hiking Trail was truly special.
 From a quiet walk through the forest, to the 360-degree view at the peaks, this trail has something for every level of outdoor enthusiast.

 Castle Peak Trail sits about 45 minutes North East of Auburn in a little town called Soda Springs.
 A scenic trip East on I-80 is all it takes.